Gilles LePage

 Gilles LePage is a Canadian politician, who was elected to the Legislative Assembly of New Brunswick in the 2014 provincial election.
 He represents the electoral district of Restigouche West as a member of the Liberal Party.

 LePage was named Vice Chairman of the Select Committee on Cannabis, pursuant to Motion 31 of the 3rd session of the 58th New Brunswick Legislature.
 He was a Minister in the Gallant administration.

 On September 24, 2018, LePage was voted in again to be the MLA for the riding of Restigouche West.
 He was re-elected in the 2020 provincial election.

+As of September 8, 2024, he serves as the Official Opposition critic for Economic Development and Opportunities New Brunswick, for Small Business and Trade Policy, and for Population Growth and Immigration.

+LePage was re-elected in the 2024 general election.
+On November 1, 2024, it was announced that he was placed on the cabinet as Minister of Environment and Climate Change and Minister responsible for the Regional Development Corporation.